 Be a Green Dot

-Green Dot is all about choices big and small that in the end create a culture less tolerant of violence.
-Look through the list below to find choices and Green Dots you are comfortable with.
+Green Dot is all about making choices big and small that in the end create a culture less tolerant of violence.
+Look through the list below to find choices and Green Dots you may be comfortable doing.

 - Make sure a friend who is drunk gets home safely

 - Call 911 when you see a potentially scary situation